 compensate for the lack of natural light.

-These improvements help create a more
+These features help create a more

 Your generosity makes these programs possible.
 Thank you from the bottom of our hearts!